ianz94/PnP-Server-Demo/README.md

 ```

 ### Step 3
 Git clone this repo into the PnP server.
+It's recommended to set up a Python virtual environment to avoid module version conflicts and ensure consistent deployment.

-Install all of the modules that this repo depends on:
+Run the setup script to verify your Python version (>= 3.8), create the virtual enviroment and install all dependencies:
 ```
-pip3 install -r requirements.txt
+./setup.sh
 ```

 Edit *settings.py* to set up the environment variables (server IP address, config file name, guestshell tarball file name, python script name).